open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 [Exemplars](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#exemplars).

 A Prometheus Exporter MAY offer configuration to add resource attributes as metric attributes.
-By default, it MUST not add any resource attributes as metric attributes.
+By default, it MUST NOT add any resource attributes as metric attributes.